Skip to main content

 The primary aim of the Master Teacher Fellowship Program is to enhance the educational mission of the College by improving the knowledge, skills, and attitudes of individual faculty.
 Specifically, the fellowship is designed to increase:

-• Knowledge of key educational principles and theories.
+• Knowledge of key educational principles and theories

-• Skills in lecturing, facilitating, designing, and evaluating.
+• Skills in lecturing, facilitating, designing and evaluating

-• Interest in and ability to serve as an educational leader.
+• Interest in and ability to serve as an educational leader

 • Self-reflection and readiness to benefit from constructive feedback from learners and peers

-Clinical Scientist Training Program is committed to educating and training highly motivated individuals to become successful, independent clinical investigators and future leaders in academic medicine and biomedical research.
+The Clinical Scientist Training Program is committed to educating and training highly motivated individuals to become successful, independent clinical investigators and future leaders in academic medicine and biomedical research.
 It is designed primarily for junior faculty and senior sub-specialty fellows at Baylor College of Medicine.
-The Certificate of Added Qualification is designed for people who are interested in an introduction to clinical research but cannot commit the time for an in-depth study.
+The Certificate of Added Qualification is designed for people who are interested in an introduction to clinical research but cannot commit to the time for an in-depth study.

 • Director's Message